IATI/IATI-Schemas/README.txt

 XML Schemas

 David Megginson <david.megginson@megginson.com>
-DRAFT Version 1.01beta, 2010-11-10
+Version 1.02, 2012-12-17

-This directory contains a draft of version 1.01 of the IATI XML schemas, effective 2010-11-10.
+This directory contains version 1.02 of the IATI XML schemas, effective 2012-12-17 (subject to agreement).
 More information about these schemas is available at http://iatistandard.org

 This directory contains the following files: